Bikeman868/OwinFramework.Middleware/OwinFramework.FormIdentification/readme.md

 ```

 If you use the above code, and you use [Urchin](https://github.com/Bikeman868/Urchin) for
-configuration management then your configuration file can be set up like this:
+configuration management then your configuration file can be set up like this example:

 ```
 {